2018–19 Odense Boldklub season: August

 OB went on playing a tough game against F.C.
 Copenhagen in the fourth round at home.
-It looked like they did not stand a chance after the first three game, but OB did quite well.
+It looked like they did not stand a chance after the first three-game, but OB did quite well.
 They had their chances to get in front and also could have got a penalty or two.
 With many missed chances and some bad luck, Dame N'Doye instead scored the deciding goal in favour of Copenhagen in the 85th minute.
 OB were now sitting in 13th place.

 It was now everything or nothing when OB faced Hobro away in the fifth round.
 A battle between number 13 and 14, and therefore a battle of not sitting in last place.
 OB was anything else than lucky, and within 35 minutes they were down with 0–3.
 In the rainy conditions OB had a hard time creating chances, but they got a few in the closing minutes.
 Rasmus Festersen missed a penalty, and that was just the symbol of the OB's game.
 Helenius and Festersen made it 2–3, but could not get the equalizer.
 OB were now sitting in last place.
 The worst start to a season in 19 years.

 Meanwhile Sten Grytebust was rumored away, OB acquired Ivorian goalkeeper Sayouba Mandé.
 According to a lot of medias, Mandé were brought in to replace Grytebust.
 Therefore, everybody a sale of the Norwegian keeper.

 OB were now facing defending Superliga champion FC Midtjylland at home.
-Not exactly an easy job against the league's current number 3, who got also got three wins in a row.
+Not exactly an easy job against the league's current number 3, who got three consecutive wins.
 But against Copenhagen, OB showed that they could play against even the best teams.
 And that theory was proved correct as OB were the dominating team in the match.
 The only problem was still getting the opening goal.
 And after 74 minutes Marc Dal Hende banged Midtjylland in front, and OB were now facing another questionable defeat.
 But three minutes into stoppage time Nicklas Helenius equalized and got OB their second point of the season.
 A very deserved point that should have been three points, according to several medias.